micah-newsum/micah-newsum.github.io/README.md

 }
 ```
 Abiding by this principle increases complexity because it's now less clear where the `fuelLevel` data is actually coming from.
 Additionally, it forces us to write more boilerplate code, which in this example is the repeated `getFuelLevel()` method in each class.
 Each method simply delegates calls to the next object in the chain without adding any functionality.
+## Cloud
+### AWS
+### Terraform
+#### Resource Drift
+The Terraform state file contains all resources Terraform manages.
+Therefore, you should not make manual changes to resources controlled by Terraform; otherwise, the state file will become out of sync, or "drift," from the real infrastructure.
 ## Soft Skills
 ### Leadership
 "There are no bad teams, only bad leaders." - *Extreme Ownership: How U.S. Navy SEALs Lead and Win*